 - Gold Elite - 80% bonus earnings (18 base points per $1)

 - Diamond Elite - 100% bonus earnings (20 base points per $1)

 In the past, Hilton partnered with Citibank to host its co-branded credit cards.
 That partnership ended, and, in November 2017, Hilton and American Express released a new portfolio of cards.
 From Hilton hotel stays to restaurants, supermarkets and gas stations, these cards offer generous points on all your purchases.

-While The Platinum Card® from American Express is not a co-branded Hilton credit card, it provides cardholders complimentary Hilton Honors Gold Elite status, along with the option to transfer Membership Rewards points to Hilton Honors.
+While The Platinum Card® from American Express is not a co-branded Hilton card, it provides cardholders complimentary Hilton Honors Gold Elite status (enrollment required), along with the option to transfer Membership Rewards points to Hilton Honors.
 If you travel consistently and stay in Hilton properties, it may be a great option to pair this card with a Hilton co-branded card.

 For rates and fees of The Platinum Card® from American Express, please click here